How to Kidnap the Rich

 About the Book

-"The first great state-of-the-subcontinent novel of the 21st century" (the Bookseller)—a fresh look at modern-day India hailed as "a monstrously funny and unpredictable wild ride" by Kevin Kwan, New York Times bestselling author of the Crazy Rich Asians trilogy
+A fresh look at modern-day India hailed as "a monstrously funny and unpredictable wild ride" by Kevin Kwan, New York Times bestselling author of the Crazy Rich Asians trilogy

 The first kidnapping wasn’t my fault.
 The others—those were definitely me.